Differences Between the Storage Emulator and Azure Storage Services

 The following differences apply to the Windows Azure drives:

-When mounting a Windows Azure drive from the Windows Azure compute emulator, the drive must be backed by a page blob created in the storage emulator.
+When mounting a Windows Azure drive from the Microsoft Azure compute emulator, the drive must be backed by a page blob created in the storage emulator.
 It is not possible to mount a drive from the compute emulator that is backed by a page blob in Windows Azure.
 This behavior differs from that of the other Windows Azure storage services, which can be accessed in the cloud from code that is running in the compute emulator.

 When creating a new Windows Azure drive from the compute emulator, be sure to specify the credentials for the emulated storage account.